faraamcode/faraamcode/README.md

 ### Hi there 👋, I am Abdulrasaq.
-A software developer with  one year experienced building  client and server side application.
+A software developer with  three years of experience building  client and server side applications.